Sam Bloom

-Samuel Bloom (born 19 December 1981) is an actor and singer best known as a member of the short lived pop group allSTARS*.
+Samuel Bloom (born 19 December 1981) is an English actor and singer who was a member of the short-lived pop group allSTARS*.

 Early life

 Bloom was born in Manchester on 19 December 1981.
 Graham Gouldman of 10cc was the first husband of Bloom's mother and remained a friend of the family.
 His uncle was a manager to bands including Herman’s Hermits and 10cc and his brother works in the recording business.
 He was privately educated at the independent Cheadle Hulme School and at 13 his English teacher got him a small role in the television adaptation of Pride and Prejudice as the young Wickham.